railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Use the menu :menuselection:`Financial Management --> Invoices --> Customer Invoice --> Draft Customer Invoices` to open a list of invoices generated by Open ERP.
 These are in the \ ``Draft``\   state, which means that they don't yet have any presence in the accounting system.
 You'll find a draft invoice has been created for the order \ ``SO/001``\   once you have despatched the goods because you'd selected \ ``Automatic Invoice after Delivery``\  .

 Once you confirm an invoice, Open ERP assigns it a unique number, and all of the corresponding accounting entries are generated.
-So open the invoice and click  *Create*  to do that and move the invoice into an \ ``Open``\   state.
+So open the invoice and click :guilabel:`Create` to do that and move the invoice into an \ ``Open``\   state.

 You can send your customer the invoice for payment at this stage.
-Click  *Invoices*  from the  *Reports*  section of the toolbar at the right of the form to get a PDF document that can be printed or emailed to the customer.
+Click :guilabel:`Invoices` from the :guilabel:`Reports` section of the toolbar at the right of the form to get a PDF document that can be printed or emailed to the customer.

 You can also attach the PDF document to the Open ERP invoice record.
 Save the PDF somewhere convenient on your PC (such as on your desktop).
-Then click the  *Add an attachment to this resource*  button to the top right of the invoice form (it looks like a clipboard).
-Browse to the file you just saved (\ ``record.pdf``\   if you didn't change its name) from the  *Attachments*  dialog box that pops up, and  *Close*  the dialog box.
+Then click the :guilabel:`Add an attachment to this resource` button to the top right of the invoice form (it looks like a clipboard).
+Browse to the file you just saved (\ ``record.pdf``\   if you didn't change its name) from the :guilabel:`Attachments` dialog box that pops up, and  *Close*  the dialog box.
 This gives you a permanent non-editable record of your invoice on the Open ERP system.

 Review your chart of accounts to check the impact of these activities on your accounting.
 You'll see the new revenue line from the invoice.